Into the labyrinth: a unique world-first mountain bike tour Norway

 Please read the full kit list before you start packing for your mountain bike tour Norway, so that you have everything you need!
 This tour is an adventurous undertaking and will require more mountaineering style clothing, not your usual thin biking outerwear.

 Our mountain bike tour Norway is for advanced+ mountain bikers with level 4 fitness, (please remember, this is the Norwegian fjords, so terrain is steep, with some exposure) and to find out what this means read the explanation of our skill and fitness levels, above.

 To get the most out of your mountain bike tour Norway you must plan plenty of training in advance of your tour, and it is essential that you ensure that your bike has been properly serviced before the trip.

-For this adventure you must travel with your own bike, and have some handy tips on how to do this.
+For this adventure you must travel with your own bike, and we have some handy tips and video on how to pack your bike for travel.

 - +Your mountain bike guides in Norway